 A responsive design means that your website is accessible and usable on every device.
 This is a vital element in your strategy as optimizing your site for both desktop and mobile users can help improve your ranking on search engines.

-Not to mention, more and more people are active on their mobile devices, and this ever-growing demographics may soon dominate the online retail industry.
+Not to mention, more and more people are active on their mobile devices, and this ever-growing demographic may soon dominate the online retail industry.
 As such, implementing a user-friendly and responsive design for mobiles will widen your reach and ultimately lead to higher conversions.

 "See How My Team at White Peak Can Drive Tons of Traffic to Your Site"